Hussein Barghouthi

-Barghouthi died on May 1, 2002 in Ramallah Hospital, after a long struggle with cancer.
+Barghouthi died on May 1, 2002, in Ramallah Hospital, after a long struggle with cancer.

 Works

 The various and diverse works of Hussein Barghouthi include novels, poetry, autobiography, critique, folklore, song lyrics, theater and cinema script, and many intellectual research and studies scattered in newspapers, books and magazines.
 Only two of his works were translated, both into French by Marianne Weiss, which are “The Blue Light” and “I’ll be among the almonds”.
 His top works include:

 "The Blue Light"

 Barghouthi wrote his masterpiece, “The blue light” (2001), on his experience of living with the unorthodox, outcast and “mad” people of the streets of Seattle, frequenting at “The Grand Illusion” cinema, “The Blue Moon” bar and “The Last Exit” café, drawn to them by their names.
 A book that levitates the standards of any reader, in which Barghouthi describes his journey with Barry, a Sufi Whirling Dervish of Konyan origin who left his academic life and homeland to become a “homeless madman, or any other word we use to describe those we don’t understand”.
 The book is an exploration of Hussein's madness and spiritual paradox, and the confluence of the “mountain child and the sea”, the two opposite poles of his spirit; A book similar to the works of America's Beat Generation.
 The book was translated to French in the title of "Lumière bleue", by Marianne Weiss in 2004.
+An English translation by Fady Joudah was publishded by Seagull Books in 2023.